drvinceknight/pfm/_sources/building-tools/04-editor-and-cli/how/main.md

 $ mkdir scripts
 ```

-## How to see the contents of a directory in the command line
+## See the contents of a directory in the command line

 In the command line we can see the contents of the current directory: